What is Physician-Patient Privilege in a Personal Injury Lawsuit?

-It’s common for both family strife and legal troubles to arise when a patient suffers a possible wrongful death.
+It’s common for both family strife and legal troubles to arise when a patient suffers a possible Wrongful Death.
 As a result, obtaining medical records on their behalf causes a great deal of anguish.
 However, unless the patient dies of natural causes, their medical records are legally necessary for the surviving family members to pursue any legal action.
 At minimum, families want to know the reason for the passing of their family member.

-According to Florida’s state law, there are several things that factor into the determination of medical records release in a wrongful death.
+According to Florida’s state law, there are several things that factor into the determination of medical records release in a Wrongful Death.
 One of these factors is physician-patient privilege.

 In certain states, there are laws allowing the patient’s next of kin or to waive physician-patient privilege.
-This results from the necessity of legal action to provide for a family after wrongful death.
+This results from the necessity of legal action to provide for a family after Wrongful Death.
 Waiving physician-patient privilege does not apply to simply grant access to the family so they may read the records.

-What is “waiver of privilege”?
+What is “waiver of privilege” in Personal Injury litigation?

 It’s important to understand the legal principle of waiver of privilege in full.
 It’s another area of Personal Injury law that becomes complex without a Board Certified lawyer.
 In a waiver of privilege, many state laws governing public health only require the disclosure of medical documentation.
 Records include imaging: CT, x-ray, MRI, lab results such as bloodwork, surgical notes and pathology reports.
 The disclosure applies only to hospitals and other physicians with direct knowledge of the patient’s case.

 How does a Personal Injury lawyer successfully factor into physician-patient privilege?

 Physician-patient privilege laws do not automatically provide disclosure on the behalf of the lawyer representing the family.
 Thusly, the family must have a representative to gain access to the patient’s medical records.
 During litigation, the family in a Wrongful Death lawsuit will have a less difficult time accessing the patient’s records if they are credible when making their request.